zlingapp/server/README.md

 # 🦀 Zling API Server
 This is the monolithic API server which hosts Zling's functions.
 It's written in Rust with the help of `actix-web`, `mediasoup-rust` and `sqlx`.

 > Zling is currently in development.
 Expect the API to change.
-API Docs are virtually non existent at the moment.
+API Docs are hosted by the server at /docs.

 ### Architecture
 - Database: PostgreSQL (`sqlx`)